wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.27 =
+* Fixed serious issue which incorrectly displayed job assignments on the assignment form and could have resulted in bad data being entered as a job assignment.

 = 1.26 =
 * Added new option to Miscellaneous tab to control how time is formatted.
 Usage of the format is not yet pervasive through the plugin.
 * Enhanced wpst_meet_schedule shortcode with two new attributes:  fmt='time format' and 'showtime=yes|no'.
 Default is not to show the time and use the time setting from the Miscellaneous tab.
 The fmt attribute expects a string formatted following the conventions outlined in the [PHP date function ](http://php.net/manual/en/function.date.php).